 — The Allocation Start for DMG sensing subfield is set to the time of the start of the burst in TSF units.

-— The Distance Between DMG sensing Bursts subfield is set to the time between the start of successive burst.
+— The Distance Between DMG sensing Bursts subfield is set to the time measured in the number of beacon intervals (#2173) between the start of successive burst.

 — The Allocation Block Period subfield is set to the time between the start of successive instances in the burst.